amonell/chromatin_potential/README.md

-Readinannotations.ipynb and then FindingSpearman.ipynb to find DORCS.
+readingannotations.ipynb and then FindingSpearman Correct.ipynb to find DORCS.